Text Recognition

 OCR Selectors

-Currently, OCR recognition only supports the following types of selectors.
+Currently, the OCR recognition selectors support the following types.

 text